What beauty tools do you use the most?

 This will help us personalize your experience.

-We choose our eye makeup based on a lot of things: our mood, our outfits, and as of 2020, our face masks.
+We choose our eye makeup based on a lot of things: our mood, our outfits, and realistically, how much time we have to get ready.
 Sometimes that choice leans toward bright colors, sometimes cool metallics, and sometimes deep, dark hues.
 But even those who are drawn to moodier shades may still leave black untouched in their eyeshadow palettes.

 “It really is such a versatile product, but it gets a bad rap,” says celebrity makeup artist Allie Renee.
 “You can utilize it to create looks from subtle to smoky and sultry and everything in between.”
 But no matter what level black eye makeup look you try, remember the key is to “use it in a way that complements your eye shape,” according to the makeup artist.

 We’re here to take the intimidation factor out of black eye makeup.
-Whether you’re looking to do a touch of black liner or more heavily pigmented looks, get inspired by these 23 sexy, stunning celebrity makeup ideas for every makeup level, along with Renee’s expert advice.
+Whether you’re looking to do a touch of black liner or more heavily pigmented looks, get inspired by these 30 stunning celebrity makeup look ideas for every skill level (made even easier thanks to Renee’s expert advice).

 About the Expert: